-Today, Swiss machining uses either the traditional single spindle cam operated or a CNC machine to produce sophisticated, tight tolerance components with a high surface finish.
+Today, Swiss machining uses either a traditional cam-operated or a CNC machine to produce sophisticated, tight tolerance components with a high surface finish.
 Many materials can be used in Swiss screw machining including brass, aluminum, nickel, bronze, copper, titanium, steel, and stainless steel.
-Many plastics, such as Delrin, Peek and Nylon can also be turned on the Swiss screw machine.
+Many plastics, such as Delrin, Peek and Nylon can also be turned on a Swiss screw machine.